 checks whether a value is an error, and will give the output TRUE for any error.
 (Google Docs Help on ISERROR)

 These functions can be summarized in the following table:

 13. Help!
 My formula is STILL not working

 Take a deep breath, don’t panic!
 There’s an army of Google Sheets super users out there who would love to help you fix your issue, free of charge, in the active help forums.

 Try posting your problem into the forum and someone will likely help you out.

-To make it easier for people to help you, please share your Google Sheet (either view-only or create a redacted copy if sharing is a concern), what error message you’re getting and what you were expecting the correct answer to be.
+To make it easier for people to help you, please share your Google Sheet in view-only mode(how to share your Google Sheet) and include the error message and what you were expecting the correct answer to be.